Manhattan Macular Pucker Treatment

 Macular pucker often requires no treatment.
 In cases of mild blurriness and distortion, no treatment is necessary.
 Patients generally adjust to the mild visual distortion, since it does not affect daily activities, such as reading or driving.
 No medications, supplements, or eye drops will improve vision distorted by macular pucker.
 Rarely, vision can deteriorate to the point that it affects daily activities.
 When this happens, surgery is recommended.
 The procedure is called a vitrectomy, in which the vitreous gel is removed to prevent it from pulling on the retina.
 The vitreous is replaced with a salt solution.
 The scar tissue which causes the macular pucker is removed.
 This usually will improve vision, but it will not go back to normal.

-If you have any questions, or if you are experiencing the symptoms of a macula pucker, do not hesitate to contact Angioletti Retina.
+If you have any questions, or if you are experiencing the symptoms of a macula pucker, please schedule an appointment with one of the retina specialists at Angioletti Retina.
 Call us to schedule your appointment today.